What is Agile project management?—A strength or weakness?

 Calendar

-Calendar in ProofHub is good for organizing and scheduling events and milestones all at one place.
-It gives automatic reminders for events and milestones, recurring events and tasks.
-It lets you organize all your tasks, milestones and events happening within the project in one place.
+Calendar in ProofHub is good for organizing and scheduling events and milestones all in one place.
+It gives automatic reminders for events and milestones, recurring events, and tasks.
+It lets you organize all your agile software development tasks, milestones, and events happening within the project in one place.

 • Recurring events/tasks without creating an event or task manually again

-• Stay on top of your schedule by setting automatic reminders for your events and milestones
+• Stay on top of your agile schedule by setting automatic reminders for your events and milestones

 • Add private milestones and events to limit their visibility to the people you want